 The first national elections scheduled for the end of January are the next step.
 They should be viewed not as a culmination but as the first and perhaps least complicated achievement in the quest for Iraqi self-government.
 Democracy in the West evolved over centuries.
-It required first a church independent of the state; then the There was no institutional impediment to the minority's becoming a majority.
-Electoral defeat was considered a temporary setback that could be reversed.
-But in societies with distinct ethnic or political divisions, minority status often means permanent discrimination and the constant risk of political extinction.
+It required first a church independent of the state; then the Reformation, which imposed pluralism of religion; the Enlightenment, which asserted the autonomy of reason from both church and state; the Age of Discovery, which broadened horizons; and finally capitalism, with its emphasis on competition and the market.